Distortion Resilience for Goal-Oriented Semantic Communication: Experimental Settings

 \subsection{Goal-oriented settings}

-To properly simulate the goal-oriented semantic communication, we must consider the AI training task.
-In goal-oriented AI task, the key features that capture all characteristics of training data and training AI model is $L$-smooth and $\mu$-strongly convex.
-To this end, we deploy a classification task on Convolutional Neural Network (CNN) on CIFAR-10 dataset \cite{2010-DL-CIFAR}.
+To properly simulate the goal-oriented SemCom, we consider the AI training task.
+In goal-oriented AI task, the key features that capture all characteristics of training data and training AI model are $L$-smooth and $\mu$-strongly convex.
+To this end, we deploy a classification task on DNN on the CIFAR-10 dataset \cite{2010-DL-CIFAR}.
 We sample data and feed through the AI model to consider the Hessian of the loss function.
-We follow the theory \cite{2017-SharpMinima-Generalize, 2018-DL-LinearScaling, 2020-DL-LAMB} that at the initial phase of the AI training, the minimizer tends to be sharpest.
-Therefore, by consider the Hesisan of the loss function of the untrained AI model with specific dataset, we can have the minizer with highest $2$nd derivative value.
-Which is approximately close to the $L$-smooth and $\mu$ strongly convex value.
-Our theoretical implementation for goal oriented $L$-smooth and $\mu$ strongly convex estimation can be found via experimental evaluation code\footnote[1]{\url{https://github.com/Skyd-Semantic/DRGO-SemCom/blob/main/theory_eval/Lsmooth_Estimation.ipynb}.}.
-According to our evaluation, we found that the $L$ and $\mu$ value on MNIST and CIFAR-10 dataset is higher than $10$ and $30$, respectively.
-Therefore, we choose the $L$ and $\mu$ for our experimental evaluation with set of values: $\{10, 17, 25, 32.5, 40\}$.
+We follow the sharp minimizer theory \cite{2017-SharpMinima-Generalize, 2018-DL-LinearScaling, 2020-DL-LAMB} that at the initial phase of the AI training, the minimizer tends to be the sharpest.
+Therefore, considering the Hessian of the loss function of the untrained AI model with specific dataset, we can have the minimizer with highest second-order derivative value, which is approximately close to the $L$-smooth and $\mu$ strongly convex value.
+To find the $L$ and $\mu$ values, we implement an experimental evaluation on dataset, and our implementation code is accessible at Github\footnote[2]{\url{https://github.com/Skyd-Semantic/DRGO-SemCom/blob/main/theory_eval/Lsmooth_Estimation.ipynb}.}.
+It is found that the $L$ and $\mu$ value on MNIST and CIFAR-10 dataset is higher than $10$ and $30$, respectively.
+Because of the assymetric characteristic of $L$-smoothness and $\mu$ strong convexity, we can choose the $L$ and $\mu$ for our experimental evaluation with the set of values $\{10, 17, 25, 32.5, 40\}$.